 - No unsolicited ads

 - A successful blog

-It’s the most powerful blogging platform, ever.
+1. It’s the most powerful platform on the market.

 It sucks but is likely going to happen if you go elsewhere.